List of Disney's Beauty and the Beast characters: The Wardrobe

 The Wardrobe is a former opera singer, turned into a wardrobe.
 The character of Wardrobe was introduced by visual development person Sue C. Nichols to the then entirely male cast of servants, and was originally a more integral character named "Madame Armoire".
 Her role was later expanded upon and ultimately taken over by Mrs. Potts.
 Wardrobe is known as "Madame de la Grande Bouche" in the stage adaptation of the film.
 Her stage name supposedly means "Mistress of the Big Mouth" in a semi-literal English translation.
-The Marvel Comics serial for the movie, taking place during the movie, referred to her status as an opera singer that performed even to the king.
+The Marvel Comics serial for the film, taking place during the film's events, referred to her status as an opera singer that performed even to the king.

 She later appears in Kingdom Hearts II in her homeworld, Beast's Castle.
 In the game, she blocks Sora's way to the undercroft to free the servants from the dungeon, forcing Sora to push her out of the way while she is sleeping.
 As in the film, she is Belle's closest confidante in the castle after Lumiere.

-In the 2017 live-action remake, the Wardrobe is portrayed by Audra McDonald and is known as Madame de Garderobe, wife of court composer Maestro Cadenza, and also a well-respected opera singer.
+In the 2017 live-action remake, the Wardrobe is portrayed by Audra McDonald and is known as Madame de Garderobe, a virtuosic opera singer, and wife of court composer Maestro Cadenza.
 The Enchantress' curse separated her from her husband, and as the rose withered, she was prone to dozing off more often as she became more inanimate.
-After the Enchantress lifts the curse and restores everyone to human form, Garderobe is reunited with her husband and sings at the celebratory ball at the end of the film while holding Frou-Frou.
+After the Enchantress lifts the curse and restores everyone to human form, Garderobe is reunited with her husband and sings at the celebratory ball at the end of the film while holding her dog Frou-Frou.